seanbrookes/bbpool2021/README.md

 # bbpool2021
-My annual baseball pool site.
+Annual friends baseball pool site.

-I hosts 4 teams with protected rosters between seasons and then facilitates a draft before the season to fill out unprotected positions in each roster.
+It hosts 4 teams with protected rosters between seasons and then facilitates a draft before the season to fill out unprotected positions in each roster.

 Players are mapped to player id properties from the mlb stats db.